ACADEMIC INFORMATION

 SCHEDULE CHANGES

 A student may withdraw from a course with a grade of "W" any time after the census date for the semester and on or before the end of the 12th week of a long semester or on or before the last day to withdraw from a class of a term as designated in the college calendar.
-The request for permission to withdraw from a course is initiated by the student contacting the Academic Advising and Success Center.
-Other steps in the withdraw process to be taken by the student will be explained at the time of request.
-A student who discontinues class attendance and does not
+The request for permission to withdraw from a course is initiated by the student contacting the Advising and Success Center.
+Other steps in the withdrawal process to be taken by the student will be explained at the time of request.
+A student who discontinues class attendance and does not officially withdraw from the course on or before the last day to withdraw from a course will receive a performance grade for the course.

 Students may withdraw from a developmental course unless they are required by TSI to be in remediation.
 A student who is enrolled in a developmental course for TSI purposes may not withdraw from his/her only developmental course unless the student completely resigns from the college or shows proof of passing the TSIA or a board approved alternate test prior to the official final date to withdraw.

 A student who wishes to retroactively withdraw from Hill College for any reason is expected to withdraw by the withdrawal deadline as published in the Academic Calendar.
-Requests to withdraw after this date are considered only if there are compelling documented reasons that reasonably prevented the student from completing their withdrawal on or before the designated deadline per term.
-A retroactive withdrawal may be initiated through the Official Appeal for Withdrawal/Resignation with the Academic Advising and Success Center.
-Students have until the end date of the next long semester, as published in the Academic Calendar of the current or succeeding year, to be considered for approval.
-Note that tuition refunds are strictly limited according to College Refund Policy.
+Requests to withdraw after this date are considered only if there are compelling documented reasons that prevented the student from completing their withdrawal on or before the designated deadline per term.A retroactive withdrawal may be initiated through the Official Appeal for Withdrawal/Resignation with the Advising and Success Center.
+Students have until the next long semester's end date, as published in the current or succeeding year's Academic Calendar, to be considered for approval.
+Note that tuition refunds are limited according to the College Refund Policy.

 DROP-LIMIT PROCEDURE

 Based on this law, Hill College may not permit a student to drop more than six courses during their undergraduate career, including courses taken at another Texas public institution of higher education.
-Any course that the student drops is counted towards the six course limit if “1) the student was able to drop the course without receiving a grade or incurring an academic penalty; 2) the student’s transcript indicates or will indicate that the student was enrolled in the course; and 3) the student is not dropping the course in order to withdraw from the institution.”
-College credit taken while enrolled in high school and below college credit courses does not count towards the total of six courses.
+Any course that the student drops is counted towards the six course limit if “1) the student was able to drop the course without receiving a grade or incurring an academic penalty; 76 2) the student’s transcript indicates or will indicate that the student was enrolled in the course; and 3) the student is not dropping the course in order to withdraw from the institution.”
+College credit taken while enrolled in high school and below college credit courses does not count towards six courses.

 All courses dropped after the census date (the 12th day of classes) are included in the six-course limit unless (1) the student resigns from all courses or (2) the drop is approved by an appropriate Hill College official as a Drop Exception.
-If a student drops a course and then later resigns from Hill College, the individual drop(s) from earlier in the semester will be counted as a part of the complete resignation and not count towards the six drop total.
+If a student drops a course and then later resigns from Hill College, the individual drop(s) from earlier in the semester will be counted as a part of the complete resignation and not count towards the six-drop total.
 Once the six drops have been used, the student must complete all courses they are enrolled in regardless of academic performance.

-Unusual circumstances may arise which prevents a student from satisfactorily completing a course.
+Unusual circumstances may arise which prevent a student from satisfactorily completing a course.
 Drop Exceptions can be considered when the student provides documentation that the drop is required and that because of the circumstances, the student could not satisfactorily complete the course.
 Examples include (but are not limited to):

-- Care of sick, injured, or needy
+- Responsible for care of sick, injured, or needy

-If one of the above exceptions is approved, the student will be allowed to drop the course and the drop will not count towards the six drop limit total.
+If one of the above exceptions is approved, the student will be allowed to drop the course and the drop will not count towards the six-drop limit total.

 The student has up to one year from the initial drop to petition for a Drop Exception.